 How Can a Smart Home Help the Elderly Age in Place Better and Longer?

-I decided that my acquisitions 1) would serve a useful purpose in my home, rather than only to learn/test, and 2) devices that can be controlled must work with Alexa.
-As of writing this, I have over 40 Smart Home devices and over 5 conversational assistant devices.
+I decided that my Smart Home acquisitions 1) would serve a useful purpose in my home, rather than only to learn or test, and 2) devices that can be controlled must work with Alexa.
+As of this update, I have over 50 Smart Home devices and 6 conversational assistant devices.

 I am sharing my experiences, in a series of articles, of installing these Smart Home devices, including, why this device, its purpose, how I decided on the product purchase, what problems I experienced and what changes I may have made over time.
 I encourage TechForAging readers to contact me in order to share their experiences with other readers.

 This article presents an overview of Smart Home technology with an emphasis on its applications for the elderly.
 Most of the topics below will have an article that goes into more detail, and information about relevant products.

 The first thing to consider is whether to do it yourself (DIY) or choose a vendor to rely upon.
 You might look at major retailers, such as Best Buy, or an existing service supplier, such as ADT Security Systems, Cox Communications or Comcast/Xfinity.
 If you are considering moving into a senior community, some, like this one offer Smart Home technology in new construction.

 What does Smart mean?

 A Smart Home device incorporates intelligence and communication to monitor and/or control elements within the home.
 Intelligence means the device has some kind of processing (computing) ability.
 Communication allows the device to report its status and receive commands.

 In the 1980s I installed “X10” devices in my home.
 They communicated over the home’s power lines and a wireless radio frequency (RF) technology.
 Control was via an application running on a computer and handheld devices.
 X10 still exists.